Car Infotainment System 101: What to Look for in a Modern Car Interface

 - Rearview or surround-view camera displays

-- Battery charge level and range estimates (for hybrids/PHEVs/EVs)
+- Battery charge level and range estimates (for hybrids/PHEVs/BEVs)

 - Driving mode information